Dean, School of Education

 We are sincerely grateful for the strong support of the HCVB and other related parties that enabled us to hold such an international conference despite challenges due to COVID-19.

-Actively promoting international conferences can enhance the international reputation of the university, build research networks, increase international collaborative research projects and papers, and ultimately strengthen the international competitiveness of the university.
-For individual researchers, the event is also very meaningful because it is a good opportunity for people from different cultures, languages, skin colors, appearances, genders, and diets to get together and discuss the common theme of chemistry, broaden their research, make new friends and collaborators, and give students an international perspective.
+For individual researchers, the event is also very meaningful because it is a good opportunity for people from different cultures, languages, skin colors, appearances, genders, and diets to get together and discuss the common theme of chemistry, broaden their research, make new

 We would like to continue encouraging our researchers and staff members to make active efforts to hold conferences, symposiums, research meetings, etc., in cooperation and collaboration with related parties, making the most of the support provided by various organizations.